Applications for the 2026-2027 academic year are now open! Applicants must submit complete applications by January 15th, 2026, to be considered.

 - Student Academic Transcript.
 An unofficial transcript is acceptable.

 The application must be submitted electronically to the VTSGC Office no later than the date listed at the top of this page.
 The application packet must be saved as a single PDF file and emailed using the address sg.director@uvm.edu and subject line “Graduate Fellowship Application.”
-Applications will be acknowledged by email.
+Applications will be acknowledged by email once the submission date has passed.

 Obligations with Funding